Get Some Quick Wins!

 And that’s the heart of Tech Healthy Families: I don’t believe in perfect rules or guilt-driven parenting.
 I believe in open conversations, trust, and connection, the things that truly help our kids thrive with technology.

-For over 20 years, I worked as an elementary school educator and now as a digital wellness and media literacy specialist.
+For over 20 years, I worked as an International elementary school educator, also as member of the Digital Learning team at our school.
+Now, I have taken all of my education, research and resources, and shifted into a full-time digital wellness and media literacy specialist (encompassing all things digital citizenship) for tweens and teens.
 In classrooms and in living rooms, I’ve seen firsthand how technology can both empower and overwhelm families.

 I know how hard it feels to raise kids in a world where technology is always on.
 It can feel overwhelming, isolating, or like you’re always behind the curve.